-Contrary to belief you cannot become a paramedic solely on the fact that you are a firefighter or first responder.
-For years it has been the misconception that volunteering as a firefighter, first responder, or similar position qualifies you to be an EMT or paramedic.
-While volunteering in such as role is a great step towards successful training and employment, you will not become a certified paramedic or be able to perform as a volunteer until you have completed the EMT Basic (EMT-B) level of certification.
+Volunteering in such as role as these is a good step towards successful training and employment; however, you will not become a certified paramedic or be able to perform as a volunteer until you have completed the EMT Basic (EMT-B) level of certification.
 In the U.S., Canada, and most countries you will need to take advanced instructional courses to become a licensed paramedic.

-It is important to have knowledge of the basic requirements before you enroll in any EMT training school.
-Once you meet the basic requirements for entrance into a course or program, there are several paths you can take to begin your goal of paramedic certification:
+When you fulfill the basic requirements for acceptance in to a course or program, there are numerous steps you can choose to begin your paramedic certification:

 - Accelerated EMT courses